2148 Ocean St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-This 1.7 acre park has river views, a boardwalk, and a picnic area, plus a Marshfield Veterans Honor Roll.
+This 1.7 acre park has river views, a short trail, a boardwalk, and a picnic area, plus a Marshfield Veterans Honor Roll.

 Established in 2012, the South River Park serves as a companion to Veterans Memorial Park, just a few hundred yards upstream.
 It features a granite tribute to soldiers who served recent wars.
 Over 1200 names of Marshfield residents who served in the Korean, Vietnam and Persian Gulf Conflicts are inscribed on the large memorial.